holo-rea/holo-rea/modules/vf-graphql-holochain/README.md

 })
 ```

-There are other use-cases and examples provided in the `example` folder at the root of this repository.
+There are other use-cases and examples provided in the `apps` folder at the root of this repository.

 ## Important files